tebbb/VBA-Bloomberg-API-Wrapper/README.md

 ```

 # CODE STRUCTURE
-I Three accessible Functions for each type of data request:
+I. Three accessible Functions for each type of data request:
         referenceData
         historicalData
         PortfolioPositionData
     They take the inputs and check for errors, convert dates to the Bloomberg format, call the general sub for data request and return   the data once it is ready.

-II  The ProcessDataRequest and its 3 dependent Functions:
+II.
+The ProcessDataRequest and its 3 dependent Functions:
         ProcessDataRequest
         OpenService
         SendRequest
         catchServerEvent
     ProcessDataRequest is called by the accessible functions.
 It coordinates the different steps of a request: opening a service (with OpenService), sending a request (with SendRequest), and listening for an answer from Bloomberg (with catchServerEvent).
 If any error occurs the function will return false to ProcessDataRequest and it can close the object cleanly and raise an appropriate error.

-III Three server data processing functions:
+III.
+Three server data processing functions:
         getServerData_reference
         getServerData_historical
         getServerData_portfolio